oxsecurity/megalinter/docs/descriptors/python_mypy.md

 Disallow dynamic typing:
   Disallow the use of the dynamic 'Any' type under certain conditions.

-  --disallow-any-unimported
-                            Disallow Any types resulting from unfollowed
-                            imports
   --disallow-any-expr       Disallow all expressions that have type Any --disallow-any-decorated  Disallow functions that have Any in their
                             signature after decorator transformation